 Policy context: The 2013 Australian Dietary Guidelines recommend a minimum number of serves of fruit and vegetables each day for children and young people, depending on their age and sex, to ensure good nutrition and health .
 The data described here are modelled estimates of fruit consumption only, as the number of survey respondents meeting the recommended guideline for the consumption of vegetables was too small to allow modelling.

 Adequate fruit intake meeting the 2013 National Health and Medical Research Council (NHMRC) Australian Dietary Guidelines.
 The minimum number of serves recommended in the 2013 NHMRC Australian Dietary Guidelines is 1.5 serves for children aged 4 to 8 years and two for person aged 9 years and over.
-More information about these guidelines is in the ABS publication National Health Survey: First Results, 2014-15 (Cat. no. 4364.0.55.001) in the Glossary.
+For more information, refer to the ABS National Health Survey: First Results, 2017-18 (Cat. no. 4364.0.55.001) Glossary.